dimsumws/DSA3101-Group5/Sentiment Analysis/README.md

 ### Competitors analysis:

 Now, we consider existing solutions that are in place in the tourism industry.
 Firstly, Disneyland allows users to queue for attractions and rides virtually on the Disneyland app.
 (Walt Disney World Resort, n.d.).
 This is important as it allows guests to enjoy other experiences while queueing, which lowers the perceived time wasted on queues, increasing satisfaction.
 Next, consider hotels such as the Marriott hotel, which uses internet-connected devices.
-For example, guests are tracked to ensure they do not enter restricted premises.
+For example, guests are tracked to ensure they do not enter restricted premises. (cogniteq, n.d.)
 Also, using their in-house application, the guests can interact with various features in their hotel room, such as climate control.
 Vitally, guests are also able to see relevant information such as checkout time.

 ### Current limitations: